MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/provisioning-windows-using-a-website.md

 You must provide a minimal amount of data to include in the COSA database.
 For more info about the Windows COSA database, see [Introduction to the COSA database](cosa-database.md).

-You must provide the following information to include in the APN database:
+You must provide the following information to include in the COSA database:

 - For Windows to connect to a mobile broadband network without requiring the user to input an APN or access string, you must provide the APNs and/or access strings.